Gittyyeo/Applied-Data-Science-Capstone/README.md

 The goals of this project is to:

--Predict whether a rocket landing will be successful -Identify the key factors influencing landing outcomes -Understand how variables such as payload, orbit, and launch site affect success rates
+- Predict whether a rocket landing will be successful
+- Identify the key factors influencing landing outcomes
+- Understand how variables such as payload, orbit, and launch site affect success rates

 Dataset

 The dataset consists of historical SpaceX launch records, including:

--Launch date
+- Launch date
--Payload mass
+- Payload mass
--Orbit type
+- Orbit type
--Launch site
+- Launch site
--Booster version
+- Booster version
--Landing outcome
+- Landing outcome

 Data was collected through:

--Web scraping (Wikipedia)
+- Web scraping (Wikipedia)
--API sources (SpaceX data)
+- API sources (SpaceX data)

 Methodology